rlarhsid/ArcaeaServer-AIO/README.md

 - My previous tools installed (Discord B30 bot, Linkplay bot)
 - Most of maps made & set (Some BYD, Breached Maps missing)

++ Keep in note! the "env" files needs to be renamed to ".env" to work properly.
+Using a Mac is a nightmare 🔥